ckflight/LINUX_BOARD/README.md

 # Embedded Linux Board Running Custom Linux Distribution

+### Project Info:

-AT91SAM9N12 Microprocessor with Memory Management Unit based Embedded Linux Board hardware and operating system files.
+ * AT91SAM9N12 Microprocessor with Memory Management Unit based Embedded Linux Board hardware and operating system files.
-It has 133MHz RAM and 4Gb NAND Flash and QSPI Flash Interfaces.
+It has 133 MHz RAM and 4 Gb NAND Flash and QSPI Flash Interfaces.

-This design is custom version of SAM9N12-EK and it is using RAM with different speed and latency + using NAND Flash so AT91Bootstrap Hardware initialization files must be custom.
-The PLL and clocking settings as well as RAM latency values and NAND interface pinouts are configured.
-Check LINUX_BOARD/Linux_Files/At91bootstrap Files/at91sam9n12ek.c and .h files.
+ * This design is the custom version of SAM9N12-EK.
+The custom design has a RAM with different speed and latency, also it is using NAND Flash as a memory.
+Therefore, AT91Bootstrap Hardware initialization files must be customized accordingly.
+Briefly, the PLL and clocking settings as well as RAM latency values and NAND interface pinouts are changed accordingly.
+To see the details of the changes, please check **LINUX_BOARD/Linux_Files/At91bootstrap Files/at91sam9n12ek.c and .h** files.

-Buildroot is used for custom linux distribution.
+ * Buildroot is used for custom linux distribution.
 Check step by step guide below for details.
-Follow Ubuntu, u-boot and buildroot versions strictly as indicated below guide to make it compile properly.
+Follow Ubuntu, u-boot and buildroot versions strictly as indicated below to make it compile properly.

+### Final Board Screenshots:

 ![IMG_20200227_002110](https://user-images.githubusercontent.com/61315249/75391102-8bdff500-58fa-11ea-9e2c-1d8b6b9425e5.jpg)